Noach: Regarding condition inside the Ark

-Rabbi Hanan said in the name of Rabbi Samuel ben Isaac that as soon as Noah entered the Ark, God prohibited his family from cohabitation, saying in "you shall come into the Ark, you, and your sons," speaking of them apart, and, "your wife, and your sons' wives," speaking of them apart.
-When Noah left the Ark, God permitted cohabitation to him again, saying in "Go forth from the Ark, you and your wife," speaking of them together.
-Similarly, Rabbi Johanan deduced from the same sources that God had forbidden cohabitation for all the Ark's inhabitants.
-The Rabbis taught in a Baraita that three nonetheless cohabited in the Ark — the dog, the raven, and Ham — and they were all punished.
+Rabbi Hanan said in the name of Rabbi Samuel ben Isaac that as soon as Noah entered the Ark, God prohibited his family from cohabitation, saying in Genesis 6:18: "you shall come into the Ark, you, and your sons," speaking of them apart, and "your wife, and your sons' wives," speaking of them apart.
+When Noah left the Ark, God permitted cohabitation to him again, saying in Genesis 8:16: "Go forth from the Ark, you and your wife," speaking of them together.
+Similarly, Rabbi Joḥanan deduced from the same sources that God had forbidden cohabitation for all the Ark's inhabitants.
+The rabbis taught in a baraita that three nonetheless cohabited in the Ark—the dog, the raven, and Ham—and they were all punished.